 Although it is not required, it is highly recommended that students without relevant work experience apply for an internship in a criminal justice agency.
-Student must be a criminal justice major, with an overall minimum GPA of 2.0, and senior standing or completion of all core classes.
+Student must be a criminal justice major, with an overall minimum GPA of 2.0, and junior or senior standing.
 For information on the application process and course requirements, see http://cj.fiu.edu.